dmlc/xgboost/doc/model.md

 ### Why introduce the general principle
 The elements introduced in above forms the basic elements of supervised learning, and they are naturally the building blocks of machine learning toolkits.
 For example, you should be able to answer what is the difference and common parts between boosted trees and random forest.
-Understanding the process in a formalized way also helps us to understand the objective what we are learning and getting the reason behind the heurestics such as pruning and smoothing.
+Understanding the process in a formalized way also helps us to understand the objective that we are learning and the reason behind the heurestics such as pruning and smoothing.

 Tree Ensemble
 -------------
-Now we have introduce the elements of supervised learning, let us getting started with real trees.
+Now that we have introduced the elements of supervised learning, let us get started with real trees.
 To begin with, let us first learn what is the ***model*** of xgboost: tree ensembles.
 The tree ensemble model is a set of classification and regression trees (CART).
 Here's a simple example of a CART that classifies is someone will like computer games.